Chart Color Schemes

 Residential development activity is lower than average in Robertson according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Robertson has seen around 28 new homes approved annually.
-Approximately 140 homes have been approved over the past five financial years, between FY-21 and FY-25, with an additional four approved so far in FY-26.
-On average, each dwelling is estimated to accommodate 2.3 new residents per year over these five financial years, indicating healthy demand that supports property values.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Robertson has seen approximately 28 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, around 140 homes were approved, with an additional four approved so far in FY-26.
+On average, each dwelling has resulted in about 2.3 new residents per year over these five years, indicating healthy demand that supports property values.

-New homes are being built at an average expected construction cost value of $922,000, reflecting a developer focus on the premium segment with upmarket properties.
-This financial year has seen $4.4 million in commercial development approvals recorded, suggesting limited commercial development focus compared to residential development.
-Compared to Greater Brisbane, Robertson has slightly more development activity, with 28.0% above the regional average per person over the five-year period from FY-21 to FY-25.
+New homes are being built at an average expected construction cost of $922,000, demonstrating a focus on the premium segment with upmarket properties.
+This financial year, there have been $4.4 million in commercial development approvals recorded, suggesting limited commercial development focus compared to residential.
+Compared to Greater Brisbane, Robertson has seen slightly more development activity, with approximately 28.0% above the regional average per person over the past five-year period.

 This preserves reasonable buyer options while sustaining existing property demand, although construction activity has eased recently.
-All new constructions in Robertson have been detached houses, maintaining the area's traditional suburban character and focusing on family homes appealing to those seeking space.
+All new constructions in Robertson have been detached houses, maintaining the area's traditional suburban character and focus on family homes appealing to those seeking space.
 Interestingly, developers are building more traditional houses than the current mix suggests (71.0% at Census), indicating continued strong demand for family homes despite density pressures.
-Robertson shows a mature, established area with around 962 people per approval.
-Population forecasts indicate Robertson will gain approximately 773 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+Robertson has a population density of around 962 people per approval, showing it is a mature and established area.
+According to AreaSearch's latest quarterly estimate, Robertson is forecasted to gain approximately 738 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development